 Cambodia tends to fly under the radar in the world of foreign investment.
-Many tend to think of it as a small, war-torn country that lags behind its neighbors in population, wealth, and development.
+Many who are not familiar tend to think of it as a war-torn nation that lags behind its neighbors in terms of population and wealth.

-However, this frontier market is actually one of the best places in Asia for real estate investors.
-Its economy is small but resilient, and the country hasn’t experienced a recession in over 20 years.
+However, this high-growth frontier market is one of the best places in Asia if you’re a real estate investor.
+Cambodia’s economy is small but incredibly resilient.

 The city also attracts expats with its lively street markets, stunning French architecture, and historic temples.
-Given this appeal, savvy investors have begun to flock to Phnom Penh for profitable real estate at shockingly low prices.
+Given the mix of appeal and affordability, savvy investors have begun flocking to Phnom Penh to buy profitable real estate at shockingly low prices.

 For that reason, this guide focuses on condominium units – not other types of property.
-For more information on shophouses or land, check out our general guide to Cambodian property.
+To learn more about buying shophouses or land, here is our general guide to Cambodian property.